 Caring for a Dental Crown

-When cared for properly, dentla crowns can last anywhere form 10 to 20 years.
-They are still subject to damage, so it's critical that you take care when flossing and brushing your crowned teeth in order to prevent them from needing to be replaced so soon.
+When cared for properly, dental crowns can last anywhere from 10 to 20 years.
+They are still subject to damage, so you must take care when flossing and brushing your crowned teeth to prevent them from needing to be replaced so soon.